 Session 2.
 Focus: Ideal Self and Personal Vision

-- Confirm objectives of the coaching relationship and roles & responsibilities
+- Confirm the objectives of the coaching relationship and roles & responsibilities.

-- Discuss “Craft Your Personal Vision” exercises and draft of personal vision or use the time to complete together if not done in advance
+- Discuss “Craft Your Personal Vision” exercises and draft a personal vision or use the time to complete them together if not done in advance.

 Session 3.
 Focus: Real Self

-- Review client’s updates to the personal vision statement
+- Review the client’s updates to the personal vision statement.

-- Review draft of Personal Balance Sheet or use the time to draft it together if not done
+- Review the draft of the Personal Balance Sheet or use the time to draft it together if not done.

-- Begin exploring the client’s development priorities via questions such as: “what competencies do you wish to develop?”, “what do you have energy to work on?”
+- Begin exploring the client’s development priorities via questions such as: “what competencies do you wish to develop?”, “what do you have the energy to work on?”.

 Session 4.
 Focus: Developing a Learning Plan for Change

-- Review client’s draft of Learning Plan or draft it together if not done
+- Review the client’s draft of the Learning Plan or draft it together if not done.

-- Discuss client’s learning goals, action steps and indicators of success
+- Discuss the client’s learning goals, action steps and indicators of success.

 Session 5.
 Focus: Implementing the Learning Plan

-- Discuss Personal Board of Directors exercise or draft together if not done
+- Discuss the Personal Board of Directors exercise or draft together if not done.

-- Discuss client’s insights from the coaching experience
+- Discuss the client’s insights from the coaching experience.

 - Conclude the coaching agreement.